 in County Mayo in the West of Ireland

-Mayo is the 3rd largest county in Ireland and Castlebar (gaelic Caisleán an Bharraigh, meaning Barry's Castle) is the county town and also the administrative seat for the county.
-It is a busy bustling Market Town and is one of the fastest growing towns in the country, with av variety of interesting, modern shopping areas.
+Mayo is the third largest county in Ireland and Castlebar (gaelic Caisleán an Bharraigh, meaning Barry's Castle) is the county town and also the administrative seat for the county.
+It is a busy bustling Market Town and is one of the fastest growing towns in the country, with a variety of interesting, modern shopping areas.

 Castlebar was originally a garrison town and derives its name from a settlement around the de Barra Castle - built by one of the Barry family from Buttevant, County Cork - in the 11th century.
 A town steeped in history, Castlebar has hosted historical events that later influenced the county of Mayo and indeed the entire country of Ireland, for example the 1798 French and Irish rebellion known as 'The Races of Castlebar'.
 The streets of Castlebar have echoed the sounds of conflict and battle on numerous occasions and a 1798 memorial stands at the entrance to the Mall in honour of the French soldiers who died on Irish soil that year.